tonyjsouthern/MultiScrape/readme.md

 ### Running the application on windows:
 1) You must have Node.JS installed on your computer.
 To download Node.Js you can visit the offiicial site here: [www.nodejs.org](https://nodejs.org/en/download/ )
 2) Download the zip above and unzip to a folder
-3) Click the install bat file and wait for the command prompt to exit
+3) Click the install bat file and wait for the command prompt to exit (This file only needs to be ran once and never again after the intial run)
 4) Click "Run" bat file and the program will execute

 ## Configuration